nhorro/opendds-sandbox/README.md

-# Legacy OpenDDS 3.13.2 Docker Development Environment
+# Legacy OpenDDS 3.13.2 docker development environment

 Environment to experiment with OpenDDS.
 Includes its dependencies ACE and TAO (CORBA), configured to be compatible with legacy systems that make use of `DCPSInfoRepo`, `tao_cosnaming` and IORs.
 Based in Ubuntu 20.04.
 OpenDDS is built from its official github repository.